 If you were able to send your ballot through the mail, you can check on its status by clicking here.

-CASTING A PROVISION BALLOT
+CASTING A PROVISIONAL BALLOT

 There are very limited circumstances in which someone will vote through a provisional ballot on Election Day.
 A provisional ballot is cast if your eligibility to vote is uncertain, even if you’re registered to vote.
 You can use this option if you requested a mail-in ballot, but it never arrived, or if your not in the poll book at your polling place.